chaldea-center/chaldea-docs/docs/installation.md

 If there is such an error message on startup, please install [Microsoft Visual C++ redistributable package](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) and restart again.

 ### macOS

-Don't run multiple Chaldea instances, because the data is shared.
-Otherwise, data may be overridden unexpectedly.

 ::: tip
 The macOS version is only available on Mac App Store.